 Dr. Keshishian is responsible for providing executive leadership and oversight of all corporate healthcare related activities at Blue Care Network, including medical management, medical policy, quality management and improvement, health education and wellness, behavioral health, pharmacy, medical informatics, corporate credentialing, risk management, and provider enrollment.

 He has been a member of the Michigan Quality Improvement Consortium for 10 years and a member of the Michigan Cancer Consortium for three years.
 In 2006 he was appointed to the State of Michigan Certificate of Need Commission and was selected as chairperson of the New Technology Assessment sub-committee in 2007.

 Dr. Keshishian attended medical school at Wayne State University and completed his internal medicine residency at Detroit General/Receiving Hospital.
 He has been involved with managed care for over 25 years.

-Senior Vice President of Public Affairs and Chief of Staff, Blue Cross Blue Shield of Michigan
+Executive Vice President, Strategy, Government and Public Affairs of Blue Cross Blue Shield of Michigan

 Chief Executive Officer, University of Michigan Hospitals and Health Centers